GeorgeFelixFericean/pet-clinic/README.md

 telephone number, treatment interval.

-As a pet clinic employee I would like to update the information of a pet /owner (change of address, change of telephone, change of picture, change of name)
+As a pet clinic employee I would like to update the information of a pet /owner (change of address, change of telephone, change of picture, change of name).

 As a pet clinic employee I would like to delete a pet from our registry.
 I want all the log of it’s treatments to be deleted but I do not want the owner’s info to be deleted with it.